optimalMinimalism/C_exercises/README.md

 # C_exercises

-- This repository contains the following files:
+- This repository contains exercises done for c language from the UNIPI programming course:

+  The course is done in Italian, code implementation and exercises are done in Italian.
+  (I still try to program mostly in English when it is allowed)

-  1.Somma_from_file: (italian language comments)
+  1.Somme_from_file: (Italian language comments)
     - main.c
     - makefile
     - file1
     - file2
     - file3
+    - exercise_text.md